-The Board has established five standing committees, namely: the Audit Committee, the Governance and Nomination Committee, the Human Resources Committee, the Sustainability Committee and the Investment Committee which was recently formed.
+The Board has established five standing committees, namely: the Audit Committee, the Governance and Nomination Committee, the Human Resources Committee, the Sustainability Committee and the Investment Committee.
 Following is a description of the authority, responsibilities, duties and function of such committees.